jqlang/jq/docs/content/manual/manual.md

 This is primarily useful for reductions over a program's inputs.

 ::: Note
-When using `input`, it is generally necessary to invoke jq with the `-n` command-line option, otherwise the first entity will be lost.
+When using `input` or `inputs`, it is often necessary to invoke jq with the `-n` command-line option to avoid losing the first value in the input stream.

     $ echo 1 2 3 4 | jq '[., input]'
     [1,2]